CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 MaxConcurrentCallConsensus
 --------------------------

-Controls the number of call_consensus.py processes running concurrently on a workstation.
+Controls the number of call_consensus processes running concurrently on a workstation.
 This parameter is ignored when running the pipeline on an HPC job queue.
 This parameter is used by run_snp_pipeline.sh only.